ppetrovtv/pine_script_docs/source/essential/Indicator_repainting.rst

 Historical data does not include records of intra-bar movements of price;
 only open, high, low and close (OHLC).
-This leads to a script sometimes working differently on historical data and in real-time, where only the open price does not change and where price will typically move many times before the real-time bar's final high, low and close values are known after the real-time bar closes.
+This leads to a script sometimes working differently on historical data and in real-time, where only the open price is known and where price will typically move many times before the real-time bar's final high, low and close values are set after the real-time bar closes.

 If we add a script on a chart, wait until it calculates on a number of real-time bars and then reload the page,